OzkanBirak/Numerical-Methods-Assignment/README.md

 # Numerical-Methods-Assignment
-Write a code for Second Method.
+Write a code for Secand Method.